“For where two or three are gathered together in my name, there am I in the midst of them.” —Matthew 18:20

 Pause, reflect, and worship

 Attending church each Sunday is a respite from fast-paced daily living.
 We slow down for two hours each week to reflect, worship God, strengthen our spiritual connections, and refocus our lives on Jesus Christ.
 We attend with a community of Saints who are all trying to be more Christlike and learn from each other.

 Church service times and schedules vary from congregation to congregation.
 However, you can always count on a similar format: one main meeting for everyone and one other class separated by age groups or general interests.

 The main meeting each Sunday is called sacrament meeting.
 This meeting consists of songs, prayers, and sermons (or “talks”) given by different members of the congregation every week.
 But the most important part of the meeting is when we take the sacrament (similar to Communion).

 When we take the sacrament each week, we promise to always remember Jesus, try our hardest to live as he did, and keep His commandments.
 The sacrament includes a special prayer to bless the bread—representing Jesus’s body—which is then offered to the congregation.
 Then there is a special prayer for the water—representing Jesus’s blood—which is again offered to the congregation.
 This is the most reverent part of all our meetings, during which the congregation quietly sits and ponders Jesus’s sacrifice.

-A typical sacrament meeting will have three or four hymns sung by the entire congregation.
+A typical sacrament meeting will have two or three hymns sung by the entire congregation.
 There might also be additional musical numbers by a choir, a small group, or a soloist.
 Music adds a special spirit to our meetings and helps us feel closer to God—even if we sing off-key!

 Sharing your faith